yongchuc/Remarkable/Contributing.md

 We shouldn't need to ask you for more information.
 Please try to be as detailed as possible in your report.
 Include information such as:

-* What is your environment?
+* Your environment
-* What steps are taken to replicate the issue?
+* Steps taken to replicate the issue
 * Does it only occur in a specific browser or OS?

 Details like the above can help us fix any potential bugs.